richinatl/Node-ReadMeGenerator/README.md

   ## Licenses
     This project is covered under the MIT license.
 To learn more click the license button at the top.
   ## Contributors
-  none, contact me by my email or github with any questions or want to contribute
+  None, contact me by my email or github with any questions or want to contribute

   ## Tests
   NA